 4. Protected versus protected - permissive left turn phases.

 A. Coordination - Cycle Length

 The designer shall investigate and provide a report of a total system design concept in each project.
 The Department currently utilizes several types of traffic signal systems as follows:

 1. Time Base - Time base coordination, when installed at a group of intersections, provides a coordinated system without the use of interconnecting cables.

-2. Closed Loop - continually monitoring a minimum of 30 local intersection operations and system performance.
+2. Closed Loop / Adaptive - continually monitoring intersection operations and system performance.
 The system is also capable of traffic responsive operation and providing maintenance reports.
-When the design of a project includes the installation or modification of a computerized closed loop traffic signal system, the ITS Engineering Unit shall be contacted for the proper system design criteria.
+When the design of a project includes the installation or modification of a computerized closed loop traffic signal system, the Bureau of Mobility and Systems Engineering (MSE) shall be contacted for the proper system design criteria.

 3. Isolated Intersection Control - Isolated intersection control is only utilized when coordination is not required, typically referred to as variable or free float operation.

 The existing cycle used within a system of coordinated signals, in which a new signal is to be incorporated, dictates what cycle length is to be used.
 The most common cycle lengths used are 90 and 120 seconds.
 In order to determine the offset to the reference (master) signal, a time–space diagram of the entire system must be plotted.
 This type of signal operation will only service the side street call or pedestrian call at a point in the cycle where the offset is measured, thereby keeping the signal system in synchronization.